 Most of the adults that I spoke to at the games were in touch with Premiership events and had an English team that they supported.
 Liverpool more than most, I’d say, especially for the 30-something-plus generation.
 There seemed to be more affinity for northern or coastal sides, and the original inspiration was more often than not a prima donna goalscorer.”

-For those who wanted to know, England were 11th, Spain 13th and Germany 18th on the list.
+For those who wanted to know, England were 11th in 2011 and are now 13th, Spain 13th (now 12th) and Germany 18th (now 16th) on the list.
 So the moral here is if you do meet a mad Scandinavian at the airport, keep your headphones on, look straight ahead and play dumb.